-The composition and its process are what makes the Belgian chocolates the best around the globe.
-A single fine bite is made when thousands of handpicked cocoa beans are obtained from the lands of Africa and are roasted and grounded to get the final unadulterated chocolate compound.
+The composition and its process are what makes Belgian chocolates the best around the globe.
+A single bite is made when thousands of handpicked cocoa beans are obtained from the lands of Africa and are roasted and grounded to get the final unadulterated chocolate compound.
 The very famous praline too was invented in a small pharma-sweet shop in Brussels, in 1912.

 Sugarcoating isn’t what the Belgians believe in!
 Creating the original and authentic flavour of cocoa is what they worship around.
 Brands like Belvas, Cote d’Or and Neuhaus, produce a range of fine offerings to chocolate dwellers.
 Interestingly, the biggest chocolate seller in the world is the Brussels Airport!
 There are thousands of Belgian chocolate producers, but very few could fold and indulge their bites into the experience of smooth and intense taste.
 Today, Callebaut is the biggest producer of Belgian chocolate compounds that are commercially used for the production of a complete bar.
 When we talk about Belgian chocolates, it all comes in a beautifully crafted box of souvenirs and aesthetic appeals, delivering a class of luxury and richness.
 And for a fact, this Ballotin box too was introduced in Brussels, by Jean Neuhaus along with the making of praline.